mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 flow identifiers.

 ROQ\_EXPECTATION\_UNMET (0x07):
-: RoQ out-of-band signaling set expectations for QUIC transport, but the expectations were not met by the QUIC connection.
+: RoQ out-of-band signaling set expectations for QUIC transport, but the resulting QUIC connection would not meet those expectations.

 # RoQ-QUIC and RoQ-RTP API Considerations {#api-considerations}